GryphonRacingFSAE/Discord-Bot/README.md

 ## Development

-### Shop Status Monitoring (WIP) - Evan
+### Shop Status Monitoring - Evan

-We have an ESP32 at the main shop entrance monitoring if it's open or closed, if the status changes, it sends a POST request to an HTTP server with the Discord bot, which then sends a message to the server
+We have an ESP32 at the main shop entrance monitoring if it's open or closed, if the status changes, it sends a POST request to an HTTP server with the Discord bot, which then sends a message to the server.

 ### Semi-Automatic Verification (WIP) - Danny